squarebe/CV/README.md

 it {is_expected}to_have content(Skills)
 ```

-This Skill

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.
+_Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed._

-Experience
-Achievements
-Evidence
-Another Skill
+developing:
+Ruby,
+JavaScript,
+Node.js,
+Angular,
+Rails

+databases:
+DataMApper,
+PostgresQL

+testing:
+rspec,
+capybara,
+jasmine

+_Experience_
+_Achievements_
+_Evidence_
+_Another Skill_

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.
+_Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed._

-I achieved A during my work at B (job, or otherwise)
+_I achieved A during my work at B (job, or otherwise)_
-I contributed to the growth of X while doing Y (job, or otherwise)
+_I contributed to the growth of X while doing Y (job, or otherwise)_
-I built this, made this, broke this, fixed this, etc.
+_I built this, made this, broke this, fixed this, etc._
-A link to some on-line evidence (blogs, videos, articles, etc.)
+_A link to some on-line evidence (blogs, videos, articles, etc.)_

 Education

 Makers Academy (21.06.2015 - 9.10.2015)